koengr/CodeExamples/README.md

 # Code Examples

-This repo collects some examples of programming I've done over the years.
-NB: most of the code was purely for private use, hence it's badly documented, contains 'scratchpad' commands, and is never neatly worked out for others to reuse.
-Some are incomplete parts of a bigger program, where I don't feel confident sharing work by collaborators.
-Peek at your own risk!
-Still, I hope it gives a fair glance at some technical topics I delved into.
+This repository collects some examples of programming I've done over the years.

+NB: Most of the code was intended for private use and for quick scientific checks -- it may not be as extensively structured or documented as I would ideally do, owing to a time trade-off.
+Some parts are incomplete and/or belong to bigger projects.
+Please don't consider this directly usable code for your own project!

 (Wolfram files (.nb, .wl, .m) are best read using Mathematica or Wolfram Player. )